 During the first half of 2023, the Company launched Fit-for-Growth 2.0 to execute as part of our long-term growth strategy.
-Fit-for-Growth 2.0 is expected to deliver significant cost reductions through sourcing excellence, value engineering, manufacturing productivity, manufacturing footprint optimization, product profitability and cost synergies from the Alfmeier acquisition.
+Fit-for-Growth 2.0 ~~is~~ has begun, and expected to continue, to deliver significant cost reductions through sourcing excellence, value engineering, manufacturing productivity, manufacturing footprint optimization, product profitability and cost synergies from the Alfmeier acquisition.
 Additionally, the program is intended to drive operating expense efficiency to leverage scale.